-House Staff on medical leave MUST obtain a Return to Work/Physician Release form and return it to Occupational Health who will notify the Program Director or their designee BEFORE the House Staff may return to work.
+House Staff on medical leave MUST obtain a Return to Work/Physician Release form and return it to the GME office, who will notify the Program Director or their designee BEFORE the House Staff may return to work.
+Once that has occurred, the manager must return the house staff from leave in the HR system.
 If the House Staff is released with restrictions that affect their duties, the House Staff should contact the Graduate Medical Education office.
 In addition, if the restrictions may necessitate an accommodation, the House Staff should make the GME Office aware of the request for accommodation and may also need to engage VUMC Employee Relations.

-Leave and Program Requirements
+Leave and Program Requirements: